nrkno/sofie-core/DEVELOPER.md

 In R49, a replacement flow was added consisting of `validateConfig` and `applyConfig`.
 It is no longer recommended to use the old migrations flow for showstyle and studio blueprints.

+## Blueprint Migrations

+In R52, the replacement flow of `validateConfig` and `applyConfig` was extended to the system blueprint It is no longer recommended to use the old migrations flow for system blueprints.

 ### ExpectedMediaItems

 These are used for Media-manager which is no longer being developed.